ispc/ispc/docs/faq.rst

 In general, the version of the function that runs will be the one in the most general instruction set that is supported by the system.
 If you only compile SSE2 and SSE4 variants and run on a system that supports AVX, for example, then the SSE4 variant will be executed.
-If the system doesn't is not able to run any of the available variants of the function (for example, trying to run a function that only has SSE4 and AVX variants on a system that only supports SSE2), then the standard library ``abort()``
+If the system is not able to run any of the available variants of the function (for example, trying to run a function that only has SSE4 and AVX variants on a system that only supports SSE2), then the standard library ``abort()``